-The IMF, the BIS, the International Bank of Disputes, the Import-Export Bank and the World Bank are the financial institutions that have controlled the international banking system, including loans and trade exchanges, for most of the last century.
+The IMF, the Bank for International Settlements (BIS), the International Bank of Disputes, the Import-Export Bank and the World Bank are the financial institutions that have controlled the international banking system, including loans and trade exchanges, for most of the last century.
 The corrupt World Bank has bound many of these countries with loans and serious debt.

 The intent has been to prepare the world for a unified international financial system with one currency as a giant step to global governance.

 There was until recently an impasse at the IMF in regard to making big changes.
 The United States held veto power over any decision by way of controlling 17% of the IMF voting power.
 85% of the vote was required to make a change.
 Either the U.S. government didn't want the dollar to be cast aside, or it was using its leverage for some other purpose.
 The required vote to make changes was reduced to 70% recently, so now no one member can block decisions.

 Some think the BRICS nations could just leave the IMF and BIS, as they are starting their own international banking authority, currency and settlement account system.
 It is likely they will continue as members of the old institutions, while developing their new ones.
 Similarly, the IMF will be involved with the BRICS bank.

 In any case, the dollar and the U.S. are being left on the sidelines, and our economy relegated to third world status.